Form a Project Team

 - Participate in SPT recruiting activities.

-- Participate in the SPT annual review and budgeting process.
+- Participate in the SPT annual review and Spring budgeting process.

 If the CSPT meets all requirements during their first year, they will be eligible to achieve “full team” status after the annual team renewal process.